iMinds-LivingLabs/rest-api-recommendations/en/responses/return-appropriate-status-codes.md

 Return suitable codes to provide additional information when there are errors:

+* `400 Bad Request`: Your request could not be understood, due to e.g. malformed json
+* `404 Not Found`: Resource wasn't found
 * `422 Unprocessable Entity`: Your request was understood, but contained invalid parameters
 * `429 Too Many Requests`: You have been rate-limited, retry later
 * `500 Internal Server Error`: Something went wrong on the server, check status site and/or report the issue